Updated April 9, 2026 • 14 min read

 - Which customers are profitable?
 (And which are we losing money on?)

 - Where is money leaking from our business?
-(Hidden inefficiencies, pricing problems, operational waste)
+(Hidden inefficiencies, pricing problems, operational waste) Start by understanding the financial health metrics every small business owner should track.

 - What's working in our sales and marketing?
 (So we can do more of it)

 - What's breaking before it becomes a crisis?
-(Cash flow problems, quality issues, customer churn)
+(Cash flow problems, quality issues, customer churn) Here are the warning signs that need immediate attention.

 - Where can we grow without hiring?
 (Operational improvements, automation, pricing changes)